Tales from the Green Hills

-Cheong-gu yadam (靑邱野談 Tales from the Green Hills) is a collection of Korean stories from the late Joseon Dynasty collected by an unknown editor.
+Cheonggu yadam (靑邱野談; Tales from the Green Hills) is a collection of Korean stories from the late Joseon dynasty collected by an unknown editor.

-The first two Chinese characters in the title, cheong-gu (靑邱), literally mean green hills and are another name for Korea.
+The first two Chinese characters in the title, Cheonggu, literally meant "green hills" and was another name for Korea.
 The last two Chinese characters of the title, yadam (野談), refer to relatively short stories that were enjoyed in the men's quarters of a household during the Joseon Dynasty.

 The book has been subject to a number of scholarly analyses.

 Overview

 Origin

-While it is estimated that Cheong-gu yadam was written during the 19th century, the author is unknown.
+While it is estimated that Cheonggu yadam was written during the 19th century, the author is unknown.
 There are theories, however, that Kim Kyeong-jin (金敬鎭), a vassal of the late Joseon period, is responsible for publishing the stories.